mststats/MOSAIC/README.txt

 4. recombination map: "rates.chr" 3 rows of #sites, position, recombination rate.
 ###################################################################################################################

-example_data contains example data for chromosomes 21 to 22 and a real-data example run of mosaic can be done using this data via:
+example_data contains example data for chromosomes 18 to 22 and a real-data example run of mosaic can be done using this data via:
-> Rscript mosaic.R -t Moroccan -d example_data/ -a 2 -n 2 -c 21:22
+> Rscript mosaic.R -t Moroccan -d example_data/ -a 2 -n 2 -c 18:22
-or equivalently in an interactive R session: require(MOSAIC);mosaic.result=run_mosaic("Moroccan","example_data/",21:22,2,2)
+or equivalently in an interactive R session: require(MOSAIC);mosaic.result=run_mosaic("Moroccan","example_data/",18:22,2,2)

 To simulate admixture from the model and real data and then fit (without re-using the panels used to simulate) use
-> Rscript mosaic.R -t simulated -d example_data/ -a 2 -n 2 -c 21:22
+> Rscript mosaic.R -t simulated -d example_data/ -a 2 -n 2 -c 18:22 -k TRUE
+or equivalently in an interactive R session: require(MOSAIC);mosaic.result=run_mosaic("simulated","example_data/",18:22,2,2,TRUE)

 ###################################################################################################################
 A folder called RESULTS is required to hold log-files (foo.out) and results (foo.RData).